rosemary-crypto/rosemary-crypto.github.io/_posts/2024-08-14-build-with-gstreamer-Lesson-1.md

 ### GitHub Repository and Following Along

 To make the learning process even more interactive, I’ve created a [GitHub repository](https://github.com/rosemary-crypto/build-with-gstreamer) where you can find all the code examples discussed in this series.
-Each lesson in this tutorial will be represented by a separate branch in the repository, allowing you to check out the specific branch to follow along with that lesson.
+Each module in this tutorial will be represented by a separate branch in the repository, allowing you to check out the specific branch to follow along with that module.
 As the course progresses, the `master` branch will be updated with the latest version of the project.

-- **Start with Lesson 1:** Check out the branch `lesson-1-getting-started` to see the code and examples for this introductory lesson.
+- **Start with Module 1:** Check out the branch `lesson-1-getting-started` to see the code and examples for this introductory lesson.
-- **Stay Updated:** As you progress through the series, switch to the corresponding branch for each lesson to get the most relevant code and updates.
+- **Stay Updated:** As you progress through the series, switch to the corresponding branch for each module to get the most relevant code and updates.
 - **Explore the Code:** Feel free to explore, modify, and experiment with the code in each branch to reinforce your learning.

 ### Compiling and Running